 \section{Related work}

 The concept of connectors has been extensively studied in software engineering by versatile formal frameworks and architectural modeling languages.
-Most of the existing work addresses the qualitative aspects of connectors, while there is a few work investigating the quantitative setting.\hide{According to our best knowledge there is lack of a formal framework that models connectors in the weighted setup in general.} In the present paper, we propose an algebraic formalization of the interactions and (stateless) connectors for weighted component-based systems over a commutative and idempotent semiring.
+Most of the existing work addresses the qualitative aspects of connectors, while there is a few work investigating the quantitative setting.\hide{According to our best knowledge there is lack of a formal framework that models connectors in the weighted setup in general.} In the present paper, we propose an algebraic formalization of the interactions and (stateless) connectors over a commutative and idempotent semiring.
 In the sequel, we discuss some of the modeling theories and languages on connectors that are comparable with our methodology.
-The work presented below differs with our framework in at least one of the following aspects: (i) they deal with stateful connectors and dynamic interactions, (ii) the modeling process incorporates both the behavior of components and connectors, and (iii) they do not address the quantitative features of connectors, which is the main novelty of the current paper.
+The work presented below differs with our framework in at least one of the following aspects: (i) they deal with stateful connectors and dynamic interactions, (ii) the modeling process incorporates the behavior of components and connectors, and (iii) they do not address the quantitative features of connectors, which is the main novelty of the current paper.

 Representative work in the algebraic formalization of connectors includes process algebras, contracts, and category theory.
-Process algebras are algebraic languages which support the compositional description of concurrent and distributed systems whose basic elements are its actions.
-In \cite{Be:On} the authors formalized architectural types by a process algebra based on an architectural description language that supported dynamic interactions.
+Process algebras are algebraic languages which support the compositional description of concurrent and distributed systems, whose basic elements are their actions.
+In \cite{Be:On}, the authors formalized architectural types by a process algebra based on an architectural description language that supported dynamic interactions.
 Architectural types were described by components types and stateful connectors.
 Connectors were defined by a function of their behavior, specified as a family of process algebra terms, and their interactions, specified as a set of process algebra actions.
-The process algebra was build over a set of actions and contained a hiding, a relabelling, a composition and parallel composition operator, while the semantics was given by state transition graphs.
-A technique for verifying architectural compatibility and conformity by a weak bisimulation equivalence technique was also presented.
+The process algebra was build over a set of actions and contained a hiding, a relabeling, a composition and parallel composition operator, while the semantics was given by state transition graphs.
+In turn, the authors presented a weak bisimulation equivalence based technique for verifying architectural compatibility and conformity.